ctychen/GIF-Chatbot/README.md

 ## Features:
 ### Must Haves:
-Pull memes from websites based on category
+Pull meme GIFs using Tenor API based on category

-Get and analyse large data set
+Gets and analyses large data set

-Display gif/image on screen
+Display gif/image on screen (PApplet)

 Analyzes text input from user and replies with relevant photo/meme/gif

-Does something useful: opens programs, plays music, etc are sample ideas (“Play me some music” for example.
-It would also be fun if it could tell you about the weather forecast if you ask it; “What’s the weather like at ________”
+Plays music based on user request

-School appropriate demo mode (doesn’t pull memes off all of Reddit)
+School appropriate demo mode

 ### Want-To-Haves:

-Speech to text with mic instead of typing (for the pi)
+Speech to text with mic instead of typing (for the pi) (STATUS AS OF MAY 24TH: IS BEING DEBUGGED)

-Sentiment analysis
+Sentiment analysis (STATUS AS OF MAY 24TH: WORKING)

-Rate memes (help the bot improve future results through user input)
+Rate memes (help the bot improve future results through user input) (STATUS AS OF MAY 24TH: NOPE)

-Different modes: SAFE mode for only memes that are work/school ok - no swearing, etc; NSFW mode for unfiltered, all memes
+Different modes: SAFE mode for only memes that are work/school ok - no swearing, etc; NSFW mode for unfiltered, all memes (STATUS AS OF MAY 24TH: WORKING)

 Maybe also finds music relevant to the sentiment analysis results

 ### Stretch features:
 Pi screen on gimbal that always points towards the victim